graciexia8/ToonShader/README.md

 # ToonShader
-Rendering 3D objects in Black and White (A test)
+This is a tool that renders 3D objects in diffuse lighting, rim lighting (backlit) and black and white "ink" shading.
+This is currently an active project is being developed by Gracie under the advisory of Craig Kaplan.

 Demo:
 https://graciexia8.github.io/ToonShader/